Sanakht: Identity

 John D. Degreef, Nabil Swelim, and Wolfgang Helck are against equating Nebka with Sanakht.
 They refer to the fact that the name "Nebka" is not attested on any monument nor in any document dating to before Djoser.
 Instead, Nabil Swelim identifies Nebka with the Horus name Khaba.
 He further identifies Sanakht with a king Mesochris mentioned by Manetho, regarding this as a Hellenized form of the throne name of Sanakht.
 He dated Sanakht's reign to between the seventh and eighth king of the Third Dynasty.

-Jürgen von Beckerath, Wolfgang Helck, Dietrich Wildung and Peter Kaplony proposed that Sanakht's Horus name is that of the shadowy Horus Sa, seeing the name "Sa" as a short form of "Sanakht".
-From this, Wolfgang Helck holds that Sanakht's Nisut-Biti name was Weneg.
-King Weneg, however, is widely held to have ruled during the Second Dynasty, and Helck's theory has been greeted with skepticism.
+Jürgen von Beckerath, Dietrich Wildung and Peter Kaplony proposed that Sanakht's Horus name is that of the shadowy Horus Sa, seeing the name "Sa" as a short form of "Sanakht".
+Wolfgang Helck rejects this argument on the grounds that the ink inscriptions from the east-galleries of Djoser's pyramid complex date predominantly from the reign of Nynetjer or shortly thereafter, while Sanakht reigned during the mid-3rd dynasty.
+Furthermore, inscriptions mentioning the "House of the Ka of Hotepsekhemwy" are stylistically similar to that of Horus Sa which would place Sa in the 2nd dynasty since Hotepsekhemwy was the first ruler of that dynasty.
+Thus, Helck proposed that Horus Sa is the Horus-name of another shadowy ruler of the 2nd dynasty, Weneg, whose Horus-name is otherwise unknown.

 Sanakht's name was once read "Hen Nekht" by Egyptologists such as Ernest Wallis Budge.
 Today, this reading is not in use anymore; the up-to-date reading is "Sanakht" or (seldom) "Nakht-Sa".